isi-nlp/Carmel-Repository/wfst005/README.txt

 	NEARS
 but not NEARLY.

-Marjan created wfst005.full by supplementing wfst005 with the rest of the CMU pronunciation dictionary.
+1) Marjan created wfst005.full by supplementing wfst005 with the rest of the CMU pronunciation dictionary.

+2) Marjan also created a deterministic wfst005.test{.cap} with a vocab that is the intersection between PTB with (CMU + poetry).

+  a) multi-syllable words =>
+     stress taken from CMU (if multiple, all get p=1).

+  b) one-syllable words =>
+     stress taken from poetry (only majority class, with p=1), or if not in poetry, then stress taken from CMU.